 Drug crimes in Arizona include the possession, manufacture, transportation, and obtainment by fraud of controlled substances.

-What is a drug crime?
+What exactly is a drug crime?

-There are six statutes defining the possession of common drugs in Arizona.
+In the state of Arizona there are six statutes or laws that define the possession of common drugs.
 A.R.S. §§ 13-3402; 3403; 3405; 3406; 3407; and, 3408.
-The possession of drug paraphernalia is also illegal.
+The possession of drug paraphernalia is also against the law.
 Possession of drug paraphernalia is defined in A.R.S. § 13-3415.

-Possession of a controlled substance means possession of any drug without a legal prescription.
-This includes marijuana, peyote, vapor releasing substances, narcotic drugs, prescription drugs, dangerous drugs like methamphetamine, and chemicals used in the manufacture of any of those substances.
+When the charge is ‘Possession of a controlled substance’ this means the individual was in possession of any drug without a legal prescription.
+This includes drugs like marijuana, peyote, vapor releasing substances, narcotic drugs, prescription drugs, dangerous drugs like methamphetamine, and chemicals used in the manufacture of any of those substances.

-The State must provide evidence that the person charged with possession knew they were in possession of drugs and that the drugs were illegal.
+In other words, the State must provide evidence that the person charged with possession knew they were in possession of drugs and that the drugs were illegal.
 The State doesn’t need to prove that someone actually knew they had possession of drugs, they can prove that a person had constructive possession by demonstrating dominion or control over an object.

 If an unlawful substance is not listed in the table above, the threshold amount is any amount equal to a value of one thousand dollars or more.